We encourage you to review our FAQ'S before you call Virginia Safari Park.

 How can we get our own wagon?

-Private booked wagons are booked 4-6 weeks in advance through our sales department with a minimum of 15 paying people and a $50 non-refundable deposit due at time of booking on MasterCard, Visa, or Discover.
+Private booked wagons are booked 4-6 weeks in advance through our sales department with a minimum of 15 paying people and a $50 non-refundable deposit due at time of booking on MasterCard, Visa.
 Please see Group Rates for more information.

 Do you offer group rates?